T

 +

 It is generally recommended to drink bottled water in Bandar Seri Begawan.
-While the tap water is treated and considered safe for hygiene purposes, many visitors prefer bottled water due to taste differences or to avoid any potential stomach upset.
-Bottled water is readily available at stores and hotels.
+While the tap water is treated and considered safe for hygiene purposes by local standards, many visitors prefer bottled water to avoid any potential stomach upset due to differences in water composition.

 How much cash should I bring to Bandar Seri Begawan?